CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 ```
 Considering that $(x_{\text{Sun}}, y_{\text{Sun}}, z_{\text{Sun}}) = (0, 0, 0)$, equation $32$ proves equation $5$.

+For the Moon, because it orbits the Earth and not the Sun, the perifocal frame is around the Earth, and equation $31$ would give the geocentric coordinates already, therefore equation $32$ is not needed.

 ### Calculating the Ephemeris for a Planet
 We've come a long way.
 Let's put it all together.